alex-huff/midi-macros/README.md

 # same as above but all notes must be played on channel 0
 (C4+E4+G4){c==0} → xterm

+# you can specify chords by surrounding a set of notes in brackets, seperating them with |
-# for this macro, the order in which you play C4, E4, G4 does not matter
+# this allows you to play C4, E4, G4 in any order
 [C4|E4|G4] → xterm

 # same as above but all notes must be played on channel 0